-In this section, we describe how our trust model is further generalized to support delegation credentials.
-Delegation [4], [35], [44] is important for transferring trust in decentralized environments.
+Delegation [5, 27, 37] is important for transferring trust in decentralized environments.
 Associating trust values with delegation credentials is different from role credentials because the values should not only depend on the initial credential issuer, but also the intermediate delegators's trustworthiness.
+Our trust model can be generalized to support delegation credentials.
+Due to space limit, we omit this description and refer readers to the full version of our paper.